bencool0x0/Principles-of-Java-from-Princeton/README.md

 "StdIn" and "StdOut" are only going to be in the main repository.

 Hopefully this is helpful, but please don't copy if you aren't allowed to.
-Idek if you can even reach this because it's private though.\\

-oop1 has pictures of isla (:D) and a baboon because it tests image rendering and stuff related to that.
+oop1 has pictures because it tests image rendering and stuff related to that.

-functions has "StdAudio" and can play a song I made form combining given audio files.
+functions has "StdAudio" and can play a song I made from combining given audio files.